Why Consistent Routines Matter in Daycare

 - Pro Tip: Share daily schedules with parents and provide updates on how their child is adapting to the routine.

 While consistency is important, flexibility is also key.
-Unexpected events like weather changes or children’s moods may require you to adjust plans.
-Having a routine framework allows you to adapt without losing structure.
+Unexpected events like weather changes, illness waves, or a child's mood may require you to adjust plans.
+Having a routine framework allows you to adapt without losing structure — the anchors (meals, naps, dropoff/pickup) stay; the activities between them flex.

 - Tip: Keep backup activities ready, such as indoor games or quiet-time books, to handle unforeseen changes.